iOlivier/CryptoTouchBar/README.md

 7. Click the "Import" button and select the [CryptoTouchBar.json](https://raw.githubusercontent.com/iOlivier/CryptoTouchBar/master/CryptoTouchBar.json) file from the project you downloaded and unzipped in step 4.

 8. Click "General Touch Bar Settings" and enable the Touch Bar.
+[More info here.](screenshots/installStep8.png)

 9. Restart The Better Touch Tool.